 View the PDF

 Guidelines on Carrier/Vendor Feedback for Agents & Brokers

-HIPAA Breach Notification RuleClick here
+HIPAA Breach Notification Rule

 Junk Fax Prevention Act of 2005

-.
+The Junk Fax Prevention Act of 2005 went into effect on July 9, 2005.
+On April 5, 2006, the Federal Communications Commission enacted rules and regulations implementing the law.
+IIABA has prepared an updated FAQ on the Junk Fax Prevention Act and its rules and regulations.
+To read the FAQ, click here.
 After Congress passed the Junk Fax Prevention Act of 2005 (JFPA), California passed its own junk fax law that required written permission from recipients before any faxes could be sent into, out of, or within California.
 This state law would have restricted faxing permitted by federal law to those with whom there is an established business relationship.
 On February 27, 2006, a federal court in California declared the California law to be unconstitutional as to faxes sent into or out of California from other places.
 The court found that the JFPA preempts the California law for interstate faxes (that is faxes from outside California sent in or vice versa).
 The court also found that the state could enact more restrictive provisions than are in the JFPA for intrastate faxes (that is faxes sent within the state of California), and to the extend that the California law governed intrastate faxes, those provisions were upheld.
 The court did not rule on whether or not to grant the plaintiffs an injunction to prevent application of the state law due to uncertainty on whether the interstate and intrastate applications of the law could be treated separately under the law, and decided instead to hold off ruling until the parties had time to more fully brief the issue.
-To view the decision, click here

 Pension Protection Act of 2006